bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/plugin-store-key.md

 # type: plugin store key

-The &lt;plugin store key&gt; type represents a key name in a plugin store object.
+The &lt;plugin store key&gt; type represents a key of a plugin store object.

-For example:

-    {
-      "UName"
-    }
+Each key object has a "name" and a "value".

 # name of &lt;plugin store key&gt; : string

-Returns a key string object in a plugin store object.
+Returns the name of a plugin store key.

 {% qna %}
 Q: name of key "NOsecureCustomKey1" of plugin store "AWSAssetDiscoveryPlugin"